jrm226-spec/G1-Coordination/README.md

 ROS2 modules for humanoid robot task coordination on the Unitree G1 — perception, manipulation, navigation, and a coordination layer for multi-modal action plan generation.

+## Current Progress

+Created overall structure and temporary code within the packages.

+## Future Plans for Progress

+Testing and reiterating perception code, seeing its performance in IsaacSim.

 ## Packages

 | Package | Description |